the-lambda-way/proto-lang/docs/source/fn-combinators.rst

 Base algorithms are found in the namespace ``fn``.

-Each algorithm in ``fn`` has a counterpart in the namespace ``fo`` which binds the child function, and any parameters of the algorithm, to a function object which defines the function call operator to forwards its arguments to the bound function.
+Each algorithm in ``fn`` has a counterpart in the namespace ``fo`` which binds the child function, and any parameters of the algorithm, to a function object which defines the function call operator to forward its called arguments to the bound function.
 These objects are known colloquially as combinators.

 User-defined functions passed to combinators should implement a predicate on its arguments, possibly mutating them.
 When composing impure functions, care must be taken by the user to properly manage state when an algorithm fails midway.